 Janet Galarneau is passionate about everything organic.
 Together with her husband, they manage an organic farm operation.
 She has worked in the agriculture industry for over 25 years.
 With an accounting background, she started off becoming involved in the agriculture industry working at an agriculture lender.
 As of now, Janet works at Prairie Heritage Seeds as the Organic Liaison Officer.
 Prairie Heritage Seeds is a Canadian family run business, promoting the benefits of organic food and agriculture for the last four decades.
 Prairie Heritage Seeds has a state of the art processing facility, offers logistics and quality assurance with their lab.
 Supplying grain for the domestic and international market place, Prairie Heritage Seeds main commodity is Kamut®.
 The company also supplies lentils, flax, peas, and feed grains.
 Janet sits on a few boards the Prairie Organic Development Fund for the Prairie’s and Organic Connections.

-Lisa Mumm was raised on her family’s organic seed and sheep farm, and is a fourth generation farmer.
+Lisa was raised on her family’s organic seed and sheep farm and is a fourth-generation farmer.
 She is passionate about everything organic, from seeds and soil to education and awareness.
-Together with her parents, Jim & Maggie Mumm, she runs the family farm and business, Mumm’s Sprouting Seeds.
-When Lisa isn’t growing seed in the field, selling seed from the office, or sprouting seed into sprouts and microgreens, she loves gardening, and wild harvesting, and spending time with her horses.
+She owns and operates Mumm’s Sprouting Seeds.
+When Lisa isn’t growing seed in the field, selling seed from the office, or sprouting seed into sprouts and microgreens, she loves gardening, wild harvesting, and spending time with her horses.
+Lisa is an active member of the organic community.
+She sits on the Organic Agriculture Protection Fund Committee of SaskOrganics.
+Lisa also serves on the board of the Organic Connections conference and is a past member of the CFIA’s Seed Regulatory Modernization Working Group.
+She has served as the Vice President of the Canada Organic Trade Association.
+She has also been a member of the CFIA’s Plant Breeder’s Rights Advisory Committee and the Organic Value Chain Roundtable.

 Carla grew up on a mixed cow/calf and grain operation in northeast SK and obtained a Bachelor of Science in Agriculture from the University of Saskatchewan.
 She has served on the Board of Directors with Canadian Western Agribition for 8 years chairing the Education, 4-H, Livestock and Scholarship areas.
 As a past 4-H member and leader she enjoys giving back to the program through judging and volunteering.